hindu-comm/mail_stream_advaita-l/2017/07/UNCHECKED_Re_advaiti/462__Praveen_R._Bhat.md

 > As you are no doubt aware, there are two well recognized prakriyas in SDV,
 > namely adhyArOpa-apavAda prakriyA and avasthAtraya prakriyA.
 >
-​Sure, there are many viveka prakriyAs in SDV, one of them being the avasthAtraya viveka, which can be used for mithyAtvanischaya of the avasthAs themselves, landing into a self which is different from it.
+Sure, there are many viveka prakriyAs in SDV, one of them being the avasthAtraya viveka, which can be used for mithyAtvanischaya of the avasthAs themselves, landing into a self which is different from it.
 However, I have voiced earlier that since the dream itself has far-reaching implications, its very likely that SDV changes to DSV in the avasthAviveka.
-​​

 > The issue you have pointed out is covered in the second prakriyA.
 >
-​The total being resolved into an individual is definitely more DSV than SDV, and that is what I have pointed out.
+The total being resolved into an individual is definitely more DSV than SDV, and that is what I have pointed out.